MRCIEU/CheckSumStats/README.md

 !["example2.png"](/man/figures/README-example2.png)

 Each red data point corresponds to an allele frequency conflict and is identified for approximately half of the SNPs.
-This pattern occurs when reported effect allele frequency corresponds to minor allele frequency and the minor allele has not been specifically modelled as the effect allele.
+This pattern occurs when the reported effect allele frequency corresponds to minor allele frequency and the minor allele is not always the effect allele.

 ## <a id="bcc"></a> Effect size scale issues in a genome-wide association study of basal cell carcinoma